topheman/webrtc-remote-control/packages/core/README.md

 ## Usage

 This package is the core one.
-Implementations for popular frameworks such as react or vue ar available [here](https://github.com/topheman/webrtc-remote-control/tree/master/packages).
+Implementations for popular frameworks such as react or vue are available [here](https://github.com/topheman/webrtc-remote-control/tree/master/packages).

 ### master